 This plan is applicable to:

-- All staff, volunteers, students, contractors, consultants and others working on behalf of WECHC and who provide client services
+- All staff, volunteers, students, contractors, consultants and others working on behalf of the Centre and who provide client services.

-- Staff, board members, volunteers and others who are involved in developing policies and procedures regarding the standard
+- Staff, Board Directors, volunteers and others who are involved in developing policies and procedures regarding the standard.

 Use of Assistive Devices:

-WECHC is committed to ensuring clients with disabilities who access our services and anyone with a disability who visits our sites will be able to use their assistive devices within the limits of any applicable privacy, health and safety laws or regulations.
-Please refer to Policy # AODA – 3 for complete details.
+The Centre is committed to ensuring clients with disabilities who access our services, and anyone with a disability who visits our sites, will be able to use their assistive devices within the limits of any applicable privacy, health and safety laws or regulations.
+Please refer to Policy # AODA – 103 for complete details.

 Guide Dogs and Service Animals:

-WECHC is committed to allowing full access to our services and premises to people with disabilities and their service animals wherever possible.
-Please refer to Policy # AODA – 5 for complete details.
+The Centre is committed to allowing full access to our services and premises to people with disabilities and their service animals wherever possible.
+Please refer to Policy # AODA – 105 for complete details.

 Notice of Disruption:

-In the event that there is a disruption in the usual facilities or attached services that WECHC provides to people with disabilities that impacts access (e.g., accessible washrooms, ramps, accessible, parking spaces, automatic doors, TTY services, etc.), we will provide notice of such disruption as far in advance as possible, through a variety of means.
+If there is a disruption to the usual facilities or attached services that the Centre provides to people with disabilities that impacts access (e.g., accessible washrooms, ramps, accessible parking spaces, automatic doors, TTY services, etc.), the Centre will provide notice of such disruption as far in advance as possible through a variety of communication formats.
+Please refer to Policy # AODA – 106 for complete details.

 - When service disruptions are planned or anticipated (e.g., routine maintenance or upgrades), notices of the disruption will be posted in advance by the person overseeing the process.